 7.9 / 10

-Review based on Playstation version Final Words: This silly little game was the start of what became one of the best fighting game franchises in history... although, the first Tekken was quite far from "epic".
-Most of us know Tekken as a 3D fighting game, but the original Tekken played more like a 2D fighter.
-There is no sidestepping and characters can jump incredibly high, making it comparable to many of the top 2D fighting games at the time (which were simply running arcades in 1994).
+Review based on Playstation version Final Words: This silly little game was the foundation of what became one of the greatest, and best-selling fighting game franchises in history.
+Most of us know Tekken as a 3D fighting game, but the original Tekken played more like a 2D fighter... the game clearly had a lot of room to grow, and grow it did!

 The first Tekken had a certain coolness about it, but definitely came off as more "laughable" than serious.
-Although, at the same time, it didn't seem to take itself too seriously either (which also became a trademark of the series).
+Although, at the same time, the game didn't seem to take itself too seriously either (which also became a trademark of the series).

 STORY: Heihachi Mishima, the powerful and ruthless owner of the multi-national Mishima Zaibatsu, has announced the King of the Iron Fist Tournament, a fighting competition with a one billion dollar cash prize.
 There are eight competitors, and one of them is an undefeated world champion who is apathetic towards the prize money and solely wants to take his revenge on Heihachi.
 This man's name is Kazuya Mishima, the son of Heihachi.